 Gemma: Nobody’s apologised for the Gulag yet.

-Brian: True – and Putin thinks he can get away with almost anything.
+Brian: True – and Putin thinks he can get away with anything.
 But where adoption’s concerned all the pressure now is to speed things up when some perfectly decent adoptive parents have had to wait over two years just because of the keyboard clickers pushing things around from one committee to the next.

 Brian: Not before time we’ve picked up on that connection.
 We ought to be thinking about how the honour and shame stuff has real appeal because originally it’s about service and sacrifice to save face for your family, or for that matter your country.
 Whether it comes down to ante-natal clinics or bushido warriors it’s all about the same thing in the end.
 You may remember that old Tom Cruise film The Last Samurai where he ends up a samurai himself ready to die rather than lose honour by surrender, because he came to admire the Japanese spirituality and commitment to the last.